Day and Temporary Labor Service Agency FAQ

 Third-party clients that contract with day and temporary service agencies for the services of day laborers share all legal responsibility and liability for the payment of wages under the Illinois Wage Payment and Collection Act and the Minimum Wage Law.

-Third-party clients are responsible for disclosing to their contracted day and temporary labor service agencies all information necessary for the agencies to comply with equal pay and benefit requirements, safety training requirements, and labor dispute disclosure requirements.
+Third-party clients are responsible for disclosing to their contracted day and temporary labor service agencies all information necessary for the agencies to comply with equal pay, safety training requirements, and labor dispute disclosure requirements.

 Willful Violations (Section 75)